hannahcurran/Concentration-Memory-Game/README.md

 ☐ Sound effects when there is a ‘match’ or ‘wrong’ turn;<br>
 ☐ Ensure it was more compatible and functioned well on a phone screeen.<br>

+**Key Learnings/Takeaways:** <br>
+Overall, it’s been a positive experience for my first project - I’m feeling more confident with JavaScript and I’ve been developing key skills in effective questions and researching to overcome obstacles along the way.